docknetwork/crypto-wasm-ts/src/anonymous-credentials/README.md

 ## Credentials

 A credential contains one or more attributes signed by the issuer; attributes and the signature together make up the credential.
-Anonymous credential allow to hide any number of attributes including the signature (always) while proving the knowledge of the signature by the issuer.
+Anonymous credentials allow to hide any number of attributes and the signature (always) while proving the knowledge of the signature by the issuer.
 A credential always contains a schema as one of the attribute (inline, not a reference) and the schema attribute is always revealed to the verifier.

 A [CredentialBuilder](src/anonymous-credentials/credential-builder.ts) is used to build a credential by setting various attributes and